Lay Ministry Academy logo

 Application/Entrance Process

-Anyone feeling called to serve as a Commissioned Lay Preacher or a SAM will use the same application.
+Anyone feeling called to serve as a Commissioned Lay Minister, as a lay preacher, SAM, or something else, will use the same application.
 People are also invited to apply even if they are not quite sure how God is calling them!
 Click on the link below to access the application.
-Once you start the application, you will be able to indicate whether you feel called to serve as a Commissioned Lay Preacher, a SAM, or that you are not yet sure.
+Once you start the application, you will be able to indicate whether you feel called to serve as a lay preacher, a SAM, or that you are not yet sure.

-Applications for the next Cohort will open in August 2025.
+Applications for the 2026 LMA Cohort will open on August 5.

 LMA Leadership Team

-The LMA Leadership Team consists of rostered ministers and commissioned SAMs who give their time and expertise to guide Commissioned Lay Preacher and SAM candidates during the formation and placement process.
+The LMA Leadership Team consists of rostered ministers and Commissioned Lay Ministers who give their time and expertise to guide the LMA candidates during the formation and placement process.
 Their work is supported by rostered ministers who mentor SAMS after they have been placed.

-The Rev. Wanda Childs [LMA@vasynod.org] serves as chair of the LMA Leadership Team and is the first point of contact.
-The Rev. Kelly Bayer Derrick [bayerderrick@vasynod.org], Assistant to the Bishop, works with the leadership team.
+The Rev. Kristen Van Stee [LMA@vasynod.org] serves as chair of the LMA Leadership Team and is the first point of contact.
+The Rev. Colleen Hetrick [hetrick@vasynod.org], Assistant to the Bishop, works with the leadership team.